 3. Pembrokeshire Coast Path

 Pembrokeshire Coast Path offers 186 miles of trails taking in clifftops, rolling hills and fishing villages for a serious walk in the fresh air.
 For your dog who has plenty of energy, it is a dream location for a holiday.
-There are circular routes mapped out, some of which take you past a pub or ice-cream parlour – ideal for a spot of refreshment with your pooch along the way.
+There are circular routes mapped out, some of which take you past an ice-cream parlour or pubs that accept dogs in Wales – ideal for a spot of refreshment with your pooch along the way.

 4. Pembroke Castle